Master of Library and Information Studies

 Part-time study

-Although completing the MLIS core courses on a full-time schedule (four core courses completed in the first term) is highly recommended, pursuing the MLIS degree part-time is possible.
-Core courses are pre- or co-requisites for all LIBR electives, and completing the core in the first term provides students with the most options in subsequent terms.
+Although completing the MLIS core courses on a full-time schedule is highly recommended, pursuing the MLIS degree part-time is possible.
+Core courses are pre- or co-requisites for several LIBR electives, and completing the core in the first two terms provides students with the most options in subsequent terms.

-We advise part-time students to complete all their core courses within 12 months of their start date.
+We advise all students (full-time and part-time) to complete all their LIBR core courses within 12 months of their start date.

-We have set out the educational commitments of the MLIS program in the statement on graduate competencies.
-The graduate competencies provide a framework for the ongoing assessment of the Master of Library and Information Studies program through direct and indirect measures of student achievement.
+We have set out the educational commitments of the MLIS program in the statement on learning outcomes.
+The MLIS Student Learning Outcomes provide a framework for the ongoing assessment of the Master of Library and Information Studies program through direct and indirect measures of student achievement.
 The assessment results are published annually on the program assessment page of the website.